richardgaywood/paydata.org/content/houserules/matrix/houserules/actions.md

 	If the edit is particularly intricate or tricky, GM may call for a test of Computer + Logic \[Data Processing\] vs a threshold to determine how successful it was.
 * Send message (Simple action) - send a message to a person or an order to a drone or other semi-smart device.
 Can be textual, audio, a picture, or a short video clip.
 * Control device (Simple/Complex depending on what you're doing) - may require a test depending on what the goal is eg. shooting a turret requires a Gunnery roll.
+Control Device cannot override the neural connections used control cyberware.

 If you have Admin level access:

-* Reboot device (Simple)
+* Reboot device (Simple) - you cannot reboot cyberware.
+Rebooting weapons or vehicles disables their electronic features but they typically still work via manual controls.
 * Trace icon (Complex) - see below.
 * Snoop (Complex) - if you have Admin access on one of the devices, you can run Snoop without any further tests.
-* Change icon
+* Change icon (Simple action)

 Some actions still need tests however.
 These both need User level access to the file in question:

-* Encrypt file - roll Computer + Logic \[Data Processing\].
+* Encrypt file (Complex action) - roll Computer + Logic \[Data Processing\].
 Number of hits is the protection rating on the file's encryption.
-* Crack file - roll Hacking + Logic \[Attack\] vs protection rating x 2.
+* Crack file (Complex action) - roll Hacking + Logic \[Attack\] vs protection rating x 2.

 ### Trace Icon

-### Control Device

-Attempting Control Device against a hostile character's cyberware doesn't achieve much.
-The internal neural interfaces used to control cyberware override any control commands received from the Matrix.
-Instead, look at the actions under [attack actions]({{< relref "actions.md#matrix-attacks" >}}) for ways to mess with other people's 'ware.
+**TBD**

 ## Manipulating datastreams